-It did not appear in any way whatsoever although Kosygin had said that if we gave up, others would raise this issue because they were very angry.
+It did not appear in any way whatsoever although Kosygin had said that if we gave up, others would raise this issue because they were very much upset.

 The Soviets said that no one was to take the floor at the conference.
-We gathered together and listened for about twenty minutes to the supreme commander who gave us an exposé about the documents which had been being drawn up for a year, and told us how good was the work of the defense ministers, and then we passed to the signature of the documents.
+We gathered together and listened for about twenty minutes to the supreme commander who gave us an exposé about the documents had been drawn up for a year, and told us how good was the work of the defense ministers, and then we passed to the signature of the documents.

-I asked: my dear sir, we have not clarified things in the draft decision yet (because they had maintained the old formulation, where it was stipulated that it was the Consultative Political Committee that decided on the

-Copyright 1999-2006 Parallel History Project on NATO and the Warsaw Pact (PHP).
-All rights reserved adoption of documents, not the participating states).
-I said that we did not agree with [the old Formulation], and instead we should say: the participating states.
+I asked (?): my dear sir, we have not clarified things in the draft decision yet (because they had maintained the old formulation, where it was stipulated that it was the Consultative Political Committee that decided on the adoption of documents, not the participating states).
+I said that we did not agree with the old formulation, and instead we should say: the participating states.